-The SouthWest Transit Commission was formed in July of 1986 by a joint powers agreement between the Cities of Eden Prairie, Chanhassen, and Chaska to provide public transit services and celebrated its 30th anniversary in 2016.
+The SouthWest Transit Commission was formed in July of 1986 by a joint powers agreement between the Cities of Eden Prairie, Chanhassen and Chaska to provide public transit services.
 The Commission consists of seven members.
 Each of the three Cities appoints two Commissioners; one must be a City Council member or the current Mayor of the respective Cities.
 The seventh member must reside or maintain a business in one of the three Cities and is appointed by the six Commissioners.
 This Commissioner is the rider representative.
 The Treasurer is a member of the Commission and is elected by the Commission.